Vealor/bowl_api/README.md

 ___
 ## Initial setup
-Have python 3.8.5+ installed and active as base `python3` and run:
+Have python 3.8.5+ installed and active as base `python3` and pip must be installed for python 3 as `pip3` then run:
 ```
 ./init.sh
 ```